Impacts of COVID-19 on raising ambition of national climate pledges under the Paris agreement, or Nationally Determined Contributions (NDCs)

 Through UNDP’s support under the Climate Promise, we are seeing an increasing number of countries promote closer linkages between economic recovery and climate ambition.
 Around 50 countries reported on concrete ways that they are linking the Climate Promise support to COVID-19 response and recovery efforts.

 Countries are aligning and integrating NDC measures and strategies with the COVID-19 recovery plans.
-For instance, Nigeria has incorporated NDC-related recommendations into the draft COVID-19 plan, and Costa Rica is integrating COVID-19 economic models into the National Decarbonization Plan.
+For instance, Nigeria has incorporated NDC-related recommendations into the draft COVID-19 plan for the Environment Sector, and Costa Rica is integrating COVID-19 economic models into the National Decarbonization Plan.
 Many are generating data and evidence on the linkages between NDCs and green recovery, such as undertaking analyses of the impact of COVID-19 on NDC implementation (Ghana, Indonesia) and how NDC measures impact COVID-19 recovery (Malaysia, Philippines, Tunisia).
 In Turkey, the Climate Promise activities are directly linked with the Socio-economic Impact Assessments (SEIA) undertaken by the UN Country Team.
 In Thailand the Government is undertaking an economic analysis of climate action to elaborate fiscal incentive options for climate action that could also advance economic recovery (e.g. carbon fund, carbon tax).
 This effort to understand both the impact by as well as the impact on COVID-19 signals a long-term approach to the relationship between climate change and COVID-19.
 Some countries are increasingly using NDCs to make the socio-economic case for ambitious climate action – including focusing on jobs.
 For example, in Zimbabwe and Nigeria, UNDP is collaborating with ILO on green jobs assessments that measure the impact of priority climate measures on GDP, employment, skills, income distribution and inequality and gender inequality, and helping lay the groundwork for a just transition.

 As the COVID-19 crisis continues to unfold, and countries are weighing the many considerations of recovery, it becomes even more critical to leverage the Climate Promise and NDC processes.
 In line with the UN COVID-response and recovery framework and the UNDP’s COVID-19 2.0’s Green Economy pillar, UNDP has launched a guidance note, “Building the Economy of Tomorrow: Using NDCs to Inform Green Recovery,” with five entry points for how best to leverage NDCs for green recovery: 1) Align and Integrate NDC Measures and Strategies with COVID-19 Recovery Plans, 2) Align Climate and NDC Finance with Recovery Finance, 3) Strengthen Capacities and Coordination between Ministries of Finance and Environment, 4) Enhance Gender-responsive and Inclusive Processes across NDCs and Recovery, and 5) Building National Capacity and Facilitating South-South Collaboration.